-Most businesses starting in Hawaii that are selling a product or offering certain services will need to register for a General Excise Tax license.
+Most businesses starting in Hawaii selling a product or offering certain services will need to register for a General Excise Tax license.
 This is commonly referred to as a seller’s permit, GET license or GET permit.

 The GET is similar to a sales tax but is actually a privilege tax based on the gross income of most business activities in the State of Hawaii.